paperpatch/portfolio-generator/README.md

 Fork this repository and open the files within to access the command prompt.

 Type `node app` within the terminal to start the series of user prompts and criteria.
+This will create a new index.html and style.css within the `dist` folder.

 ## Contributing